genchau/nd024-mws-notes/ND024_Part4_Lesson03_03.md

 # Lesson 3.3 Quiz: MITM Quiz 1

+SKIPPING.
+This didn't work for me.
+The .zip file is corrupted.

 ### Instructor Notes
 Go to the settings in Chrome, search for Proxy and click the Proxy Settings button and set your HTTP and HTTPS Proxy settings to localhost Port 13370.